mlafleur/mlafleur.github.io/_posts/2011-05-17-welcome-support-group-meets-wednesdays-at-the-library.md

 ---
-Title: 'Welcome!
+title: 'Welcome!
 Support group meets Wednesdays at the Library&#8230;'
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 <a href="http://www.theglobeandmail.com/news/technology/tech-news/crooks-target-apple-macs-with-malware/article2025158/" target="_blank">Popularity has its downsides.</a>